rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 Nmap done: 1 IP address (1 host up) scanned in 17.98 seconds
 ```

 As you can see, it has good crypto like curve 25519 and aes256-ctr but then it also supports rsa-dss and diffie-hellman group1 sha1!
 Why?

-But this is an example of why you don't want to use the wildcard in the configuration file. depending on the client you could end up using sha1 instead of sha2 or ssh-dss instead of ssh-rsa.
+This is an example of why you don't want to use the wildcard in the configuration file. depending on the client you could end up using sha1 instead of sha2 or ssh-dss instead of ssh-rsa.

 nmap also has a similar script for checking SSL (TLS) crypto: